JasperFe/jpggps2kml/README.txt

 package provides the command "makegpx" to read the format and dispatch the command.

-This command uses the --fmt, --gpx, --replace and --verbosity and dir arguments.
+This command uses the --fmt, --out, --replace and --verbosity and dir arguments.

 The --fmt argument is required, and specifies the path to the GPX format file